dear-ore/dear-ore/README.md

-- 👋 Hi, I’m @dear-ore
+- 👋 Hi, I’m Oreoluwa
 - 👀 I’m interested in Blockchain development, Web3, Solidity and smart contracts
 - 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me; You can reach me on twitter @dearr_ore
+- 📫 How to reach me; You can reach me on twitter @dearr_ore.

 <!---
 dear-ore/dear-ore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.